-This post on How To Find Fulfillment In Life was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on How To Find Fulfillment In Life was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.

 There’s a big problem with our society’s idea of how to find fulfillment in life.
 We believe it’s all about being successful.
 Success will bring us happiness and fulfillment!
 But that is simply not the case.
 Just look at the two recent tragic deaths of Anthony Bourdain and Kate Spade.
 Two widely “successful” people who had everything they could have ever wished for and more!
 They were both extremely wealthy people.
 However, most of us are hopefully aware by now that money itself can’t buy happiness.
 It just doesn’t work because no matter how big your house is, how many cars you have, how expensive your clothing is, it is never enough.
 There is always a bigger house, a nicer car, a better outfit.

 But, if not money and material things, then what will fill us up?
 Passion?
 If you wake up everyday doing what you’re passionate about, then you’ll be happy, right?
 Apparently not.
 Anthony Bourdain had a passion for food and traveling, and his job was to eat whatever he wanted wherever he wanted!
 Kate Spade had a passion for fashion, and started her own fashion design company that grew into millions!
 Yet, they tragically decided to end their own lives.
 Now, while I don’t want to make any assumptions about the lives of Mr. Bourdain or Mrs. Spade, as I obviously don’t know them personally or exactly what they were struggling with, it appears they both dealt with serious mental illness and depression.
 The question then becomes why?
 Why were they so unhappy if they were doing what they loved each and everyday?